How do I get started?

 Can I get funding for research?

 Yes!
 The Undergraduate Research Support Office offers small grants for expenses associated with Independent Study projects, Graduation with Distinction projects, and for travel to conferences to present your work.
 We also provide assistantships to offset the salary of a student research assistant.
-In addition, summer fellowships are available from the URS Office, as well as other offices at Duke, to support project and living expenses for mentored research projects.
+In addition, summer fellowships are available from the URS Office and other departments at Duke, to support project and living expenses for mentored research projects.
 Finally, summer programs provide a stipend, and often cover other expenses, for an 8-10 week experience.